1031-Systems/1031_Delivery/plugins/README.md

 that is recognized by pkgutils will be checked.
 If it conforms to the protocol described below, it is incorporated into Animator's menus.

+If any valid plugins are found, their functions are added to a Plugins menu in Animator's toolbar.
+Each function is identified by its plugin and function name so different plugins may use the same function names.

+If errors occur in trying to import a plugin, an error message is output to stderr and the plugin is ignored.

 ***

 ## Protocol